 WORKS in PROGRESS

 Diserens Morgan, Kasey and Tiffany C. Cain, eds.
 Publication approved for 2021.
 Coloniality in the Maya Lowlands: Archaeological Perspectives.
-Edited compilation of ongoing research in Central America focused on 18th-20th centuries.
 University Press of Colorado.

 Journal Articles & Book Chapters